All-Hands-AI/OpenHands/docs/modules/usage/llms/azureLLMs.md

 --name opendevin-app-$(date +%Y%m%d%H%M%S) \
 ghcr.io/opendevin/opendevin
 ```

+You can set the LLM_MODEL and LLM_API_KEY in the OpenDevin UI itself.

 :::note
 You can find your ChatGPT deployment name on the deployments page in Azure.
 It could be the same with the chat model name (e.g. 'GPT4-1106-preview'), by default or initially set, but it doesn't have to be the same.
 Run opendevin, and when you load it in the browser, go to Settings and set model as above: "azure/&lt;your-actual-gpt-deployment-name&gt;".
 If it's not in the list, enter your own text and save it.